 At one point in your life, you likely saw a bed bug and didn’t even realize it.
-That is because bed bugs are small and look like crumbs in your bed or seeds in the couch.
-Don’t let them fool you this time.
-This guide will help you spot a bed bug, understand the problems they cause in your home, and create a plan of attack to get rid of them.
+That is because bed bugs are small and may look like crumbs in your bed or seeds on your couch.
+Don’t let them fool you this time!
+This guide will help you know how to spot a bed bug as well as understand the problems that bed bugs cause in your home and create a plan of attack to get rid of them.

 Regardless of what DIY sites claim, you cannot get rid of bed bugs on your own.
 Treating bed bug infestations require professional attention and methods.

-Bed bugs are excellent hiders, so they can infest your home before you see any signs.
-Bed bugs don’t have large nest like ants and other insects do, but they may live together in small groups throughout your home.
+Bed bugs are excellent hiders, so they can infest your home before you see any signs of them.
+Bed bugs don’t have large nests like ants and other insects do, but they may live together in small groups throughout your home.
 At first, bed bugs will stick close to a food source, which happens to be your blood, so they tend to remain in couches, beds, and bedding.

-It doesn’t take long for bed bugs to scatter, however, to nearby furnishings and other rooms within your home.
+It doesn’t take long for bed bugs to scatter to nearby furnishings and other rooms within your home, however.
 Bed bugs also enjoy traveling, and they can do so undetected.
 If you unknowingly transport bed bugs, they can spread to your workplace or school, a friend's home, hotels you visit, and other places.

-Bed bugs are small bugs with flat, oval bodies.
-Bed bugs are usually brownish in color.
+Bed bugs are small bugs with flat, oval-shaped bodies.
+Bed bugs are usually a reddish-brown color.
 After a bed bug feeds, the body will swell and turn red in color because they feed on blood.
-Bed bugs don’t have wings, so they don’t fly.
-Instead they crawl.
+Bed bugs don’t have wings, so they don’t fly; instead, they crawl.

-As mentioned above bed bugs are often mistaken for crumbs in the bed, apple seeds, and other small seeds.
+As mentioned above, bed bugs are often mistaken for crumbs, apple seeds, and other small seeds.
 Even if you aren’t sure, if you think it may be bed bugs, clean it up and call the professionals for a thorough inspection.

-Signs of bed bugs in your home may not be as easy to spot.
+The signs of bed bugs in your home may not be as easy to spot.
 Some signs of bed bug activity include: